Imagine living with a sense of wonder and awe.

 Photography graduate from l’Ecole Supérieur des Arts « Le 75 ».

 Gina van Hoof has travelled to many countries as a photojournalist, documentary photographer, and for international clients.
 Her work has been exhibited in Switzerland, Belgium, Italy, the UK, France, and the USA.
-She has collaborated with La Libre Belgique, The Sunday Telegraph Magazine, Monocle, Newsweek, Vanity Fair, Rolling Stone Magazine, People Magazine, The Advocate, More!, CBS, ABC, The Katie Couric Show, The Rachel Maddow Show, The Anti-Defamation League, The Jewish Museum of Brussels, to name a few.
+She has collaborated with La Libre Belgique, The Sunday Telegraph Magazine, Monocle, Newsweek, National Geographic, Vanity Fair, Rolling Stone Magazine, People Magazine, The Advocate, More!, CBS, ABC, The Katie Couric Show, The Rachel Maddow Show, The Anti-Defamation League, The Jewish Museum of Brussels, to name a few.

 Photography was my psychologist.

 It taught me how to be present in the moment.

 It taught me to value the ordinary.

 Countless hours in the darkroom had me perfecting the art of developing negative images into positive images.

 The more time I spent in the dark, the better I could see in the dark.